chrissicool/zevoicemask/README.md

 <tr>
 <td>

- *   8x8 matrix LED based on WS2812B (ideally with a flexible board)
+ *   8x8 matrix LED based on WS2812B ECO (ideally with a flexible board)

+     Make sure to get the ECO variant of the LED matrix.
+It consumes less electricity.
+     All components are connected to the same LDO regulator on the NodeMCU board.
+     The ECO variant causes less feedback into other components.
+     That leads to more accutate microphone sensor readings.

      Connect the matrix's *DIN* (data in) pin with the *RX* pin (aka. *D9*) on the NodeMCU board.
      Connect the matrix's *5V*/*VCC* and *GND* pins to their respective *3.3V* and *GND* pins on the NodeMCU board.

-     In your final setup, the matrix can have another layout than mine.
+     In your final setup, the matrix might have another layout.
      You will need to adjust the NeoTopology in the code.

 </td>